 These grass hearts are so simple yet so beautiful, a lovely craft activity for you and your kids to enjoy together outside.

 These spiky grass pom poms are completely adorable and easy to make.
 They look great as decorations for parties or around the house/garden.

 Get into some Easter craft with your kids by making these cute grass heads out of eggshells – your kids will love the finished result!

-	In this activity, you can make a soil-stuffed animal which grows grass out of its head like hair.
+In this activity, you can make a soil-stuffed animal that grows grass out of its head-like hair.
 How cool!
 Kids adore stuffed animals, and they are sure to enjoy these animal grass heads.

 Shells are one of nature’s most incredible creations.
 They are intricate, delicate, and structurally fascinating, perfect for use in craft activities.

 Shells should never be collected if they still have living creatures inside… but that doesn’t mean you can’t make your own creatures!
 Your kids can make sea snails out of playdough and add real shells to create their very own sea critters.

 Make little fish out of the shells you find on the beach.
 All you need is the shells, some tropical coloured paint, and googly eyes!